 From before we are old enough to think for ourselves, our parents teach us to feel bad about our bodies, when they put us in diapers, and when we are forced into swim trunks, and when we recognize that we never see any other people’s genitals.
 But like any illusion, body shame disappears when examined up close, whenever someone visits a nude beach for the first time, or a clothing-optional resort.
 There is, of course, the awkwardness that comes with finally exposing what you may have kept hidden since you were in diapers.
 But after the initial shock wears off, you quickly realize how unnecessary clothing is, and how illusory your feelings about letting strangers see your body.
 At least for me, visiting a nude beach for the first time was a revelation, like shedding light on a great myth.

-I am a nudist because there is truly no reason for clothes in the comfort of our own homes, or outdoors on a beautiful day.
-I am a nudist because shame, and body taboos, are a social construct, which quickly disintegrate once examined closely.
-Being naked feels good, because our skin is a remarkable and sensitive organ, having evolved upon millions of years to help us experience the world through our sense of touch.
+I am a nudist because there is truly no reason for clothing in the comfort of our own homes, or outdoors on a beautiful sunny day.
+Because shame, and body taboos, are a social construct, which quickly disintegrate once examined closely.
+Being naked feels good, because our skin is a remarkably sensitive organ, having evolved upon millions of years to help us experience the world through our sense of touch.
 I am a nudist because naked is how humans were meant to live.